rroethle7474/LearningTimeAPI-V1/README.md

 1. **ChromaDB**: For vector storage and semantic search capabilities
    - Sign up at [ChromaDB](https://www.trychroma.com/)
-   - Follow their documentation to set up your instance
+   - Follow their documentation to set up your instance -To view please see CHROMADB-VIEWER.md for more details.
 2. **OpenAI API** or **Anthropic API**: At least one is required for LLM capabilities
    - For OpenAI: Sign up at [OpenAI Platform](https://platform.openai.com/)
    - For Anthropic: Sign up at [Anthropic](https://www.anthropic.com/)